 Flanderization: He was originally a calm and stoic business owner.
 Now he is very expressive, and makes idiotic business decisions.

-Predatory Business: Despite he owns a million dollar Pet Shop empire, he still sees Littlest Pet Shop as a threat and sinks as low as he can to slander them, if not drive them out of business completely.
+Predatory Business: Despite owning a million dollar Pet Shop empire, he still sees Littlest Pet Shop as a threat and sinks as low as he can to slander them, if not drive them out of business completely.

 Crouching Moron, Hidden Badass: He always tells stories about his supposed badassness, and he does admit that they are made up to Vinnie in the end, but in the moment the pets were truly in danger of being trampled, he flew the pets to safety.